 - Form Submission rules only fire one time upon form submission.
 This means that if a form is submitted again by/on behalf of a particular student, the rule will not fire again.

 Do you have section breaks in between the schools?
-If not, Slate is recognizing the schools as the same and will automatically fill both out.
-Adding in a section break allows you to define the schools as separate institutions.
+If not, Slate recognizes the schools as the same and will automatically fill both out.
+Adding a section break allows you to define the schools as separate institutions.

 Forms now have many available scopes.
 When creating your initial forms in Slate, they will mostly be person scoped.
-If, when attempting to access your form via the URL, you are presented with a login page, the form scope has been incorrectly set to Application and can be changed by modifying the properties within the form itself.
+If, when attempting to access your form via the URL, you are presented with a login page, the form scope has been incorrectly set to Application.
+It can be changed by modifying the properties in the form itself.
 Background on the various options:

 - Person: These forms should be used for things like your inquiry form, to collect or enter information on students while on the road, or for events that do not require a student to be an applicant.
 There are other use cases, but largely, this scope should be used to update anything related to the person record.

 - Application: Application-scoped forms are forms that get filled out on a per application basis (you might want a form to be filled out for each application a student might submit rather than just one for the person themselves).
-These forms require login and a selection of an application round where the student has started an application.
-A good example of an application-scoped form would be a Decision Reply Form where the student decides if they are going to attend your school based on their application and your decision on that application.
+These forms require a login and a selection of an application round where the student has started an application.
+An excellent example of an application-scoped form would be a Decision Reply Form, where the student decides if they will attend your school based on their application and your decision on that application.

 - Person Page: This scope is used to create custom tabs to display person-scoped data points on the student record.
 After creating the form with this scope, add a field with the id "tab_Tab Name" and choose this form from the drop down list.

-- Application Page: Application Page scope is used for forms that you wish to include into an application, or, for a custom application-scoped tab that you would like to use to display fields on the student record.
-For example, if you would like to add a custom application page with questions that do not currently exist within the Slate Application template, you would use this scope.
+- Application Page: Application Page scope is used for forms that you wish to include in an application, or for a custom application-scoped tab that you would like to use to display fields on the student record.
+For example, if you would like to add a custom application page with questions that do not currently exist in the Slate Application template, you would use this scope.

 - Reader: Reader-scoped forms should be used when creating forms that you wish to display within the reader.
 For example, your Reader Review form will be Reader scoped.
-If you are attempting to add your Reader Review Form to the Reader and you do not see it as an option in the dropdown, the scope is likely incorrect.
+The scope is likely incorrect if you are attempting to add your Reader Review Form to the Reader and do not see it as an option in the dropdown.

-- Dataset: Dataset-scoped forms, for form and event registrations, are intended only for a particular dataset (e.g., organization contacts, organizations, alumni volunteers, etc.).
-Note that forms and events scoped for a specific dataset will not add student records, and should not be used to register students.
+- Dataset: Dataset-scoped forms for form and event registrations are intended only for a particular dataset (e.g., organization contacts, organizations, alum volunteers, etc.).
+Note that forms and events scoped for a specific dataset will not add student records and should not be used to register students.

 - Form/Event Notes: This option allows the user to create a form that can be tied to a specific form or event for internal use.
 Once created, these forms become selectable options on a form or event.
-Schools will often use these to provide comments on things like college fairs, high school visits, etc.
+Organizations often use these to comment on college fairs, high school visits, etc.